jwatelet/lading-page/README.md

 # Landing-page

-This landing page is made in purpose of the odin's project
+This landing page is made as part of the odin's project